 Gordal means "fat one" in Spanish.
 The name is justified; these are some big, proudly fat olives, with plenty of firm, meaty richness to match their imposing size.
 Grown in Andalucía, Spain, where tough Gordal trees thrive in the dry climate, these are beloved tapas olives.
 Serve them beside some jamon and a glass of Sherry.

-While Alfonso olives are traditionally considered Chilean, the province of Tacna, in the foothills of the La Yarada mountains, where they originated, has been under Peruvian rule since 1929.
+While Alfonso olives are traditionally considered Chilean, the province of Tacna in the foothills of the La Yarada mountains where they originated, they have been under Peruvian rule since 1929.
 These are huge, deep purple olives that are brine-cured, then macerated in red wine.
 They are supple, juicy and fleshy, with a hint of sour bitterness.
 It's a variety typically enjoyed with charcuterie and a full-bodied red wine.

 The USA's very own olive baby.
 Although its origin was believed to be Spanish, scientists at the University of Spain at Cordoba were unable to link it to Spain's 700 olive varieties.
 Mission olive trees have flourished in California since the 1700's; most of the yield goes to make olive oil, but black oil-cured and green brine-cured table olives are both mild, grassy, and bright in flavor.